dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 ### Step 3: Log In And Start Using dNation Kubernetes Monitoring

-At the end of this step, you will have logged in to dNation Kubernetes Monitoring.
+At the end of this step, you will have logged in to the dNation Kubernetes Monitoring.